indygreg/zippylog/doc/protocol.md

 This document describes the zippylog protocol as it relates to developers.
-The actual protocol definition is defined by the .proto source files and the documentation on the zippylog wiki.
+The actual protocol definition is defined by the .proto source files located in proto/ directory and the documentation on the zippylog wiki.

 # Design Guidelines

 ## Versioning

 The zippylog protocol is not strictly globally versioned (at least not yet).
-Instead, the 0MQ message format is versioned and individual messages can opt to have a verion identifier.
+Instead, the 0MQ message format is versioned and individual request and response messages have a verion identifier in the message name.

-Protocol buffer messages constituting the protocol should be as backwards compatibile as possible and should leave the door open for future refactoring.
-This means a number of things:

-* declare fields as optional, never required
-* consider adding a _version_ field to the message that allows clients to tell which version features/semantics to allow/follow.

-If message cannot be versioned cleanly, create a new message type instead of hacking things into the existing message.
+The protocol buffer message definitions do not change once they are shipped in a stable release.
+The rationale here is backwards compatibility.
+If a message or the semantics need changed, a new message type should be created.

 ## Naming

 Request message names should be actions/verbs.
 Response messages should be things/nouns or state.
+For both types of messages, a version identifier is typically added at the end of the message. e.g. *V1*.

 ## Limited Functionality